The sub-Riemannian geometry of screw motions with constant pitch: Introduction and statement of the results

 \begin{theorem} For any $x,y\in \mathbb{R}^{7}$ with $x\perp y$, the curve

 is a sub-Riemannian geodesic of $\left( \mathbb{R}^{7}\rtimes SO\left( 7\right) ,\mathcal{D}^{\lambda }\right) $ with initial velocity $\left( x,\lambda L_{x}\right) $. \end{theorem}

-\begin{remark} This theorem provides a nontrivial application of results in \emph{\cite {Toth}} and \emph{\cite{AP}}.
-The proof is more laborious than the one of Theorem \emph{\ref{Geo1}}, since we have not been able to find a suitable bi-invariant metric on $\mathbb{R}^{7}\rtimes SO\left( 7\right) $; we have not succeeded in using the usual tools to find one or prove its nonexistence \emph{\cite{O}}.
+\begin{remark} This theorem provides a nontrivial application of \cite{Toth} and \cite{AP}.
+They give conditions for the homogeneity of sub-Riemannian geodesics without resorting to the approach used in the concrete examples in the books and papers cited in Remark \emph{\ref{Remark1}}.
+They do not invoke a suitable taming \emph{(}pseudo\emph{)}-Riemannnian metric on the manifold, whose geodesics are known explicitly \emph{(}see \cite{GMG}\emph{)}.
+For the screw octonionic system we have not been able to find such a metric on $\mathbb{R}^{7}\rtimes SO\left( 7\right) $; in particular, we have not succeeded in using the usual tools to find a bi-invariant metric or prove its nonexistence \cite{O}.

 We do not know whether the remaining geodesics through the identity are also orbits of monoparametric subgroups of isometries of the sub-Riemannian structure; for general left invariant metrics, those geodesics are rather the exception. \end{remark}

-In contrast with the Riemannian case, sub-Riemannian geodesics are not determined by their initial velocities.
-In Proposition \ref{momentumO} below we see to which initial momenta in $\mathfrak{g}^{\ast }$ the geodesics in the theorem are associated.
+In contrast with the Riemannian case, sub-Riemannian geodesics are not determined by their initial velocities, but by their initial momenta in $\mathfrak{g}^{\ast }$.
+In Proposition \ref{momentumO} below we see to which of them the geodesics in the theorem are associated.

 The third author thanks Jorge Lauret, who many years ago made him aware of the fact that dimension 3 is not necessary for having a nice correspondence $ L$ as in this paper.